-Through the Tribal Tobacco Education and Policy Initiative (TTEP), ClearWay Minnesota funds five Minnesota reservations with the goal of preparing their communities to advance smoke-free tribal policies.
+Through the Tribal Tobacco Education and Policy Initiative (TTEP), ClearWay Minnesota funded five Minnesota reservations with the goal of preparing their communities to advance smoke-free tribal policies.

 The Bois Forte Band of Chippewa has reservation lands in far northern Minnesota.
-Grantee activities include:
+Grantee activities included: